0cjs/sedoc/git/cloud/hub-workflows.md

   default `[opened, synchronize, reopened]`
   - `synchronize:` is a head update on ref.
   - `paths: […]` useful to skip long tests on unmodifed files?
+- `workflow-dispatch`: Can run only workflow definitions committed on the default branch.
+Triggered from "Actions" tab, selecting the workflow and, if it has this event, you will see a "Run workflow" button.
+(You can select a different branch to run it on with the "Branch" dropdown.)
+  Workflow fields to fill in may be defined. [[w-manual]] for more info.

 Jobs